Police Constable Entry Programme (PCEP) - Hertfordshire Constabulary

 This programme is focused on developing policing skills with key models and theories used routinely within a policing environment.

-PCEP is a two-year learning programme with a 20 week initial phase of learning and four returning weeks in year two further developing your understanding about key topics such as leadership, inclusion, investigation skills and public protection.
+In year two you will return for four additional weeks of training to further develop your understanding about key topics such as leadership, inclusion, investigation skills and public protection.

 Benefits of this route